 The Federal Reserve chose to focus on ACH, wire and check fraud because of inconsistencies in the classification and reporting of payments fraud data from study to study.
 There is also often a significant lag between the time the fraud occurs and when it’s reported.
 The idea of forming a small and nimble work group to improve these fraud definitions was socialized through industry meetings and dialogue – including last fall’s FedPayments Improvement Community Forum (Off-site).
 During these industry engagements, stakeholders indicated strong support for this type of work effort.
 Based on “expressions of interest” submitted by industry stakeholders, the Fed selected a small group of payment industry leaders and subject matter specialists for a year-long work group.

 Work will begin later this month to examine existing payments fraud definitions and areas where new or changed definitions could be helpful.
 The work group seeks to build a recommended payments fraud classification model that includes detailed definitions and/or categories to help the industry better understand key data points and address ACH, wire and check payments fraud.
 The work group also will develop a roadmap to encourage broad industry adoption of this classification model to improve the consistency and timeliness of available payments fraud data.

 Join the Fraud Definitions Community Interest Group by submitting or updating your FedPayments Improvement Community profile (Off-site) and selecting “ACH, Wire and Check Fraud Definitions” as a topic of interest.
-Also, visit the Fraud Definitions Work Group and Community Interest Group (Off-site) page for updates and stay tuned to Fed360 for other payments improvement initiative highlights from the upcoming Spring Progress Report.
+Also, visit the Fraud Definitions Work Group (Off-site) page for updates and stay tuned to Fed360 for other payments improvement initiative highlights from the upcoming Spring Progress Report.